nyxxi0us/Semiconductor-Game/README.md

 Chip the semiconductor wafer leads us through each step in the semiconductor manufacturing process.

 ## Game 1 - Ion Deposition
-Fill in the etched wafer with the matching color Ions to make the layouts match.
+The wafer is etched and ready for Ion Deposition!
+Watch the magnifying glass show you the pattern of ions to place on the etched wafer!
+Complete all of the payterns to move on!

 ## Game 2 - Oxidation
 Watch the wafers and make sure the bake for the right amount of time to gather enough oxygen.